n3wt0n/BugGuardian.MVC/README.md

 Install-Package DBTek.BugGuardian.MVC
 ```

-**WARNING**: If you are experiencing an error like *"BugGuardian.MVC already has a dependency defined for XXX"*, update your NuGet client to the latest version
+> **WARNING**: If you are experiencing an error like *"BugGuardian.MVC already has a dependency defined for XXX"*, update your NuGet client to the latest version

 ### Usage

 Refer to the [project documentation](https://github.com/n3wt0n/BugGuardian.MVC/wiki/Home) to find more information about this library.

 Refer to the [BugGuardian project documentation](https://github.com/n3wt0n/BugGuardian/wiki/Home) to find examples about that.

+> **WARNING**: From Dec 9, 2019 onwards, Azure DevOps will not support "Alternate Credentials" anymore.
+Please be sure to use a "Personal Access Token" instead (more info: https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/)

 ### Support